-5 3.4.13 Size information attributes
+25 3.4.13 Size information attributes

-6 These attributes are used to describe the size of various dimensions of the PMIx universe - all are 7 referenced using PMIX\RANK\WILDCARD.
+26 These attributes are used to describe the size of various dimensions of the PMIx universe - all are 27 referenced using PMIX_RANK_WILDCARD .
+28 PMIX_UNIV_SIZE "pmix.univ.size" (uint32_t) 29 Number of allocated slots in a session - each slot may or may not be occupied by an 30 executing process.
+Note that this attribute is the equivalent to the combination of 31 PMIX_SESSION_INFO_ARRAY with the PMIX_MAX_PROCS entry in the array - it is 32 included in the Standard for historical reasons.
+33 PMIX_JOB_SIZE "pmix.job.size" (uint32_t)

-'''

-8

-PMIX_UNIV_SIZE "pmix.univ.size" (uint32_t)

-9

-Number of allocated slots in a session - each slot may or may not be occupied by an

-executing process.
-Note that this attribute is the equivalent to the combination of

-10

-11

-PMIX SESSION INFO ARRAY with the PMIX NUM SLOTS entry in the array - it is

-12

-included in the Standard for historical reasons.

-PMIX_JOB_SIZE "pmix.job.size" (uint32_t)

-13

-14

-Total number of processes in this job across all contained applications

-PMIX JOB NUM APPS "pmix.job.napps" (uint32 t)

-15

-Number of applications in this job.

-16

-PMIX_APP_SIZE "pmix.app.size" (uint32_t)

-17

-Number of processes in this application.

-18

-19

-PMIX_LOCAL_SIZE "pmix.local.size" (uint32_t)

-Number of processes in this job on this node.

-20

-21

-PMIX NODE SIZE "pmix.node.size" (uint32 t)

-Number of processes across all jobs on this node.

-22

-23

-PMIX_MAX_PROCS "pmix.max.size" (uint32_t)

-Maximum number of processes for this job.

-24

-PMIX_NUM_NODES "pmix.num.nodes" (uint32_t)

-25

-26

-Number of nodes in this session or namespace.

-PMIX_NUM_SLOTS "pmix.num.slots" (uint32_t)

-27

-28

-Number of slots allocated to the session, namespace, or application.

-'''
+1 Total number of processes in this job across all contained applications.
+Note that this value 2 can be different from PMIX_MAX_PROCS .
+For example, users may choose to subdivide an 3 allocation (running several jobs in parallel within it), and dynamic programming models may 4 support adding and removing processes from a running job on-they-fly.
+In the latter case, 5 PMIx events must be used to notify processes within the job that the job size has changed.
+6 PMIX_JOB_NUM_APPS "pmix.job.napps" (uint32_t) 7 Number of applications in this job.
+8 PMIX_APP_SIZE "pmix.app.size" (uint32_t) 9 Number of processes in this application.
+10 PMIX_LOCAL_SIZE " pmix.local.size " ( uint32_t ) 11 Number of processes in this job or application on this node.
+12 PMIX_NODE_SIZE "pmix.node.size" (uint32_t) 13 Number of processes across all jobs on this node.
+14 PMIX_MAX_PROCS "pmix.max.size" (uint32_t) 15 Maximum number of processes that can be executed in this context (session, namespace, 16 application, or node).
+Typically, this is a constraint imposed by a scheduler or by user 17 settings in a hostfile or other resource description.
+18 PMIX_NUM_SLOTS "pmix.num.slots" (uint32_t) 19 Number of slots allocated in this context (session, namespace, application, or node).
+Note 20 that this attribute is the equivalent to PMIX_MAX_PROCS used in the corresponding 21 context - it is included in the Standard for historical reasons.
+22 PMIX_NUM_NODES "pmix.num.nodes" (uint32_t) 23 Number of nodes in this session, or that are currently executing processes from the 24 associated namespace or application.

-29 3.4.14 Memory information attributes
+25 3.4.14 Memory information attributes

-30 These attributes are used to describe memory available and used in the system - all are referenced 31 using PMIX_RANK_WILDCARD .
-32 PMIX AVAIL PHYS MEMORY "pmix.pmem" (uint64 t)

-Total available physical memory on this node.
+- 26 These attributes are used to describe memory available and used in the system - all are referenced 27 using PMIX RANK WILDCARD. - 28 PMIX\AVAIL\PHYS\MEMORY "pmix.pmem" (uint64\t) 29 - Total available physical memory on this node. - PMIX DAEMON MEMORY "pmix.dmn.mem" (float) Megabytes of memory currently used by the RM daemon. - PMIX\CLIENT\AVG\MEMORY "pmix.cl.mem.avg" (float) - Average Megabytes of memory used by client processes.

-- 34

-PMIX\DAEMON\MEMORY

-"pmix.dmn.mem" (float)

-35 Megabytes of memory currently used by the RM daemon. - 36 PMIX\CLIENT\AVG\MEMORY "pmix.cl.mem.avg" (float)

-37 Average Megabytes of memory used by client processes.

-1 3.4.15 Topology information attributes
+3.4.15 Topology information attributes 34